Junius (writer): Identity of Junius

 The identity of Junius is open to question and debate, and may never be finally resolved unless documents are found which establish his identity.
 Some scholars support the identification of Philip Francis.
-The 1st Marquess of Lansdowne claimed to know the 'Junius secret' a fortnight before his death, but died without revealing what he thought he knew.
+William Petty, 2nd Earl of Shelburne claimed to know the identity of Junius a fortnight before his death on 7 May 1805, but died without revealing what he thought he knew.

 More recent use of Junius

 Samuel Saenger, political editor of the Fischer publishing house's journal Neue Rundschau from 1908 to 1934, signed several of his articles as 'Junius'.
 Most of these were political chronicles that presented a critical left-liberal perspective on German politics.
-Many of these texts were titled 'Aus Junius' Tagebuch' - 'From Junius' Diary'.
+Many of these texts were titled 'Aus Junius' Tagebuch' – 'From Junius' Diary'.

 Rosa Luxemburg published the Junius Pamphlet in Switzerland in April 1916, and it was secretly distributed in Germany.
 The text, also known as The crisis in German Social Democracy, had been started in prison in February 1915.
 It was adopted as the founding policy statement of the International Group, better known as the Spartacus League, which became one element of the Communist Party of Germany in January 1919.

 The pseudonym was used as well by the great Italian economist Luigi Einaudi, who expressed his liberal beliefs in two series of letters signed 'Junius': the former published in 1920, the latter in 1944, while he was living as a refugee in Switzerland.

-Irish novelist James Joyce satirised the style of Junius in the 14th episode of his 1922 novel Ulysses, known as “Oxen of the Sun,” which takes place in a maternity hospital.
+Irish novelist James Joyce satirised the style of Junius in the 14th episode of his 1922 novel Ulysses, known as "Oxen of the Sun", which takes place in a maternity hospital.
 The Junius passage is one of 32 parodies of English prose style that make up the episode, in which Joyce charts the development of literary style through history alongside a complex reflection on fecundity and human reproduction.

 Robert Goddard's 2005 suspense novel Sight Unseen is set in the present day; however, the identity of Junius is a major theme in the novel.

 The Canadian newspaper The Globe and Mail has carried the following legend on its editorial or front page for many years: "The subject who is truly loyal to the Chief Magistrate will neither advise nor submit to arbitrary measures.
 Junius".

 A Boston, Massachusetts, indie-rock band has been performing and recording under the name Junius since around 2003.

 In the third season of the HBO series True Detective, Junius is a central figure to the cover-up and mystery.
 The character had been identified earlier as "Mr. June."